dylan-turner25/rfcip/README.md

 using the `get_sob_data` function, however, more detailed information is available from the [Livestock and Dairy Participation](https://www.rma.usda.gov/tools-reports/summary-of-business/livestock-dairy-participation) reports.
-The `get_ldp_data` function can be used to download the most recent versions of the data contained there.
+The `get_livestock_data` function can be used to download the most recent versions of the data contained there.

 ``` r